top of page

 United Kingdom

 Post-Brexit regulatory flexibility has accelerated open banking adoption under SCA rules.
+This shift presents new opportunities for operators.

 Central and Eastern Europe

 Digital wallet growth continues at pace, supported by more flexible supervisory frameworks.
+Operators should leverage these developments to enhance their offerings.

 Influences Shaping 2026 and Beyond